deeprest/sagaGitlabMirror/DEV.md

 - idea: z-doors/manifold-doors to other rooms that exist in the same space. keep all objects live, allow enemies to enter doors.
 - idea: AI ability to navigate/traverse environment to follow player/attack.
 First pathfind, then plot out movement using "movement-nodes"
 - wall slide at angle in and out. building exterior
-- ceiling claw climbing
-- dash with claw slash
+- claw: ceiling claw climbing. dash with claw slash
-- serialize dead robot parts
 - enemy creature that collects parts and builds onto itself
-- subway. fast travel or GTA2 style train?
+- city subway. fast travel or GTA2 style train?

-## bugs / issues
-- release build screen fade in on level transition gets stuck
-- reproducible: charge particles on after transition. reset player state on level transition

 # DESIGN
 ## Design Mistakes to Avoid